shalommmitz/localstack_cdk_python__template/README.md

 aws configure set output json
 ```

 Note: when/if you start working w/the 'real' AWS, you will need to re-run the above with new values.
-Localstack will work correctly with the new values, as it does not care about the actual values of the access-key and the secret-access-key.
+Localstack will work correctly with the new values, as it does not care about the actual values present.

 ### Create the project dir and the Python virtual env